aryaminus/mcp-server-template/USAGE_GUIDE.md

 ### 1. Create Your First Room

 ```
-Create a memory palace room called "Spanish Vocabulary" with the description "A vibrant plaza in Barcelona with colorful buildings and fountains" and the theme "mediterranean"
+I want to make a memory room for my Spanish words.
+Can you make it look like a sunny plaza in Barcelona with colorful buildings and fountains?
 ```

 Your guide will respond with: